jclee2007/Getting-and-Cleaning-Data/README.md

 For each record it is provided:
 ======================================
 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-- A 66-feature vector with MEANS for time and frequency domain variables.
+- A 66-feature vector with averages for time and frequency domain variables.
 - Its activity label.
 - An identifier of the subject who carried out the experiment.